-At The Crossroads is a therapeutic transitional living facility with programs for struggling young adults.
-Our services are designed to teach life skills and personal growth through a combination of education, restructuring and therapeutic intervention.
-At The Crossroads provides behavioral and emotional counseling as well as a quality education and opportunities to work.
+At The Crossroads is a therapeutic transitional living facility with programs for struggling young adults coming Nevada.
+Our services are designed to teach life skills and personal growth through a combination of education, restructuring, and therapeutic intervention.
+At The Crossroads provides behavioral and emotional counseling as well as academic support with opportunities to work.
 We reinforce self-discipline and build self-respect while developing a positive self-image.
-But we are also aware that for all these other aspects of our program to have an impact, we also must help the young adults who stay with us get the vocational training they need.
-With this in mind, we work with every young adult in our program to help them attain the training they need to meet their career goals.
+For more information about our program click here.

 If your adult son or daughter has not achieved the independent lifestyle, they are capable of living, ATC is the answer.
 We recommend that you do not wait until his or her situation has become so bad that it can't be restored.
 If your child and family have suffered, and you are desperate, contact us.

 Please call At The Crossroads at (866) 439-0354 to speak to our Admissions Specialist and start on a path of restored hope with life skills training through therapeutic transitional living.
 We can help!